jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 2. Hash the given password, so that it is not stored in plain text in the database (this would be a security risk)
 3. Create the user in the database
 4. Log the user in, so they don't have to be redirected to the login screen
-5. Set a cookie on the request, which will be passed back on subsequent requests, so the user can stay logged in across requests.
+5. Set a cookie on the request, which will be passed back on subsequent requests, so the user can stay logged in

 We have two functions here that are not currently fleshed out (`login` and `hashPassword`), so we will do that now.